-Just before Christmas, CNBC released an economic survey revealing that a majority of the U.S. population was optimistic about the economy – the first time in over a decade.
+CNBC released an economic survey in 2017 revealing that a majority of the U.S. population was optimistic about the economy – the first time in over a decade.
 The growth the economy experienced over the last year is expected to continue.
-According to economists, the unemployment rate will continue to decline, and the economy will experience solid growth in 2018.
+According to economists, the unemployment rate will continue to decline, and the economy will experience solid growth.
 Recent decisions on taxes and regulations have also led to a more pro-growth environment for businesses.
 Small and mid-sized businesses are a major source of employment and economic activity for the U.S. Therefore, securing business funding will be key in seizing growth opportunities.
 This is where invoice factoring can help.

 What is Invoice Factoring?